SIX SONGS (GESÄNGE), OP. 3

 English Translation

 6. Lied (Song).
 Text by Josef Karl Benedikt von Eichendorff.
 Poco allegretto.
-AABA form.
-A MAJOR, 9/8 time.
+Ternary/modified strophic form (AABA’).
+A MAJOR, 9/8 time (Low key F Major).

 German Text: